NCAS-CMS/cfdm/docs/source/tutorial.rst

-* references (by construct keys) to the dimension and auxiliary coordinate constructs to which it applies, accessed with the `~CoordinateReference.coordinates` method;
+* references (by construct keys) to the dimension and auxiliary coordinate constructs to which it applies, accessed with the `~CoordinateReference.coordinates` method of the coordinate reference construct;

 .. code-block:: python
-   :caption: *Select the a vertical coordinate system construct and
+   :caption: *Select the vertical coordinate system construct and
              inspect its coordinate constructs.
-(Note that the "construct_type" parameter is required since their is also dimension coordinate construct with the same name.)*
+(Note that the "construct_type" parameter is required since there is also a dimension coordinate construct with the same name.)*

    >>> crs = t.get_construct('atmosphere_hybrid_height_coordinate',
    ...                       construct_type='coordinate_reference')